 3. Access to wellness facilities

 What better way to burn off steam after a hectic day than hitting the gym?
 Many companies now offer complimentary or subsidised gym memberships to their employees, to help them keep physically and mentally healthy outside of the office.
-Companies like Soho-based Qubit have even built their own ‘wellness room’ on site, where staff can enjoy mediation and yoga classes for a full de-stress during their down time.4
+Companies like Soho-based Qubit have even built their own ‘wellness room’ on site, where staff can enjoy meditation and yoga classes for a full de-stress during their down time.4

 4. Paid leave for volunteering